glic3rinu/glic3rinu.github.io/pages/lessons-learned-communitylab.md

 <p class="message" style="text-align:center">
     These are some interesting thoughts compiled after my first experiment on
-    <a href="http://community-lab.net/">CommunityLab</a> testbed, a project which I am a former developer.
+    <a href="http://community-lab.net/">Community Lab</a> testbed, a project which I am a former developer of.
 </p>